 There are a lot of terms in this blog, and you might not be up to date on your UVC terminology.
 So, what is Ultraviolet Germicidal Irradiation or Germicidal UVC Lighting?
 You can find out the answer to those questions and more here!

 UV light is known to damage, if not kill microorganisms.
 How?
 UV wavelengths are able to damage the RNA and DNA of microorganisms in a way that prevents them from multiplying.
 This, in turn, leads to the elimination of these microorganisms as they are no longer able to reproduce and spread.

 UVA wavelengths are the least effective when it comes to disinfection.
-UVB, which is slightly more intense, can help disinfect some minor illnesses and bacteria.
-Of all the UV wavelengths, however, UVC is considered the strongest and most effective.
-(In fact, even illnesses that are considered drug-resistant are known to die once exposed to UVC lighting.)
-While tests related to COVID-19 are still underway, all other types of illnesses that have been studied after UVC exposure have been unable to survive.
+UVB, which is slightly more intense, can help disinfect some minor bacteria.
+Of all the UV wavelengths, however, UVC is considered the strongest and most effective at disinfection, though still harmful.

 Dangers of UV Light

-If you are interested in learning more about how UVC disinfection lighting may help your business, contact Action Services Group today by calling 610-558-9773 or email email@example.com!
-You can also schedule a call by clicking the button below.
+If you are looking to increase the safety of your facility and are interested in learning more about the importance of proper air filtration, contact Action Services Group today.
+Call 610-558-9773 or email [email protected], you can also schedule a call by clicking the button below.